Goethe@LUX Residency artist 2019

 A collaboration between LUX and the Goethe-Institut London.

-Read here the interview with Sonya Schönberger
+Read here another interview with Sonya Schönberger

 Events featuring Sonya Schönberger